Fanoflix/Vue-Practice/README.md

 # Vue Fundamentals
  Jotting down core features of Vue in the form of commits.
 Can be used for revision or learning.

+## How to learn from this repository?
+ Simply go to the commits of this repository, and search for the topic you wish to revise.
+Read the descriptions of the commits, and the comments in the code for a better understanding.

 ### ___________________________________________
 ##### Why make a Github Repository for this?